Clubs and Activities: How to start a Club » HOW TO START A STUDENT CLUB AT ROCKVALE HIGH SCHOOL

 What's next?

-Once a teacher has been approached to sponsor a club, the teacher will fill out the online form in the faculty Teams site.
-Once filled out, they can have an interest meeting with sign-ups in Flex.
-At the first interest meeting, club permission forms will need to be passed out to potential members.
+Once a teacher has been approached to sponsor a club, the teacher will fill out the online form in the faculty Sharepoint site.
+Once filled out, they can have an interest meeting with sign-ups in Flex during Rocket Time.
+At the first interest meeting, club permission forms (Opt-In forms) will need to be passed out to potential members.
 For students to be part of the club, they will have to turn in a permission form to the club sponsor.
-Students may not stay for meetings unless the form is on file with the club sponsor.
+Students may not attend meetings unless the form is on file with the club sponsor.